o9000/tint2/doc/tint2.md

       * You can drag-and-drop tasks between virtual desktops;
       * You can switch between virtual desktops.

+  * `taskbar_hide_if_empty = boolean (0 or 1)` : If enabled, in multi-desktop mode the taskbars corresponding to empty desktops different from the current desktop are hidden.

   * `taskbar_distribute_size = boolean (0 or 1)` : If enabled, in multi-desktop mode distributes between taskbars the available size proportionally to the number of tasks.
 Default: disabled. *(since 0.12)*

   * `taskbar_padding = horizontal_padding vertical_padding spacing`